 Changing the DNS may be necessary, this article will show you how to change it.

-Make sure the router is not in bridge mode, as it will not have this option.
+Make sure the router is not in bridge mode, since that will disable the DNS configuration option.

 DNS Issues on the LAN

 If a device is unable to authenticate an IP address or some websites are unable to load then there could be a problem with the DNS provided by the AmpliFi router.
 To remedy this follow the steps.

 1. Open a web browser and navigate to our web UI.